emre-23/london/README.md

 > Note that above command will create two ec2 instances, security group related a network interface which allows all traffic to enable ssh and http requests also keypair as .pem file to be able to remote secure shell connection.
 Firstly you need to install [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to import your authorization credentials such as AccessKeyId&SecretKey and take a quick look at [terraform official documents](https://learn.hashicorp.com/tutorials/terraform/aws-build) included educating videos.

 > If it's preferred that provisioning machines locally such as Vagrant and Vbox provider, you can just run the command below where you are on the Vagrantfile located at.
+You can find example Vagrantfile [here](https://github.com/bilalcaliskan/vagrant-ansible-lab/blob/master/Vagrantfile).

 ```shell
 $ vagrant up
 ```